 Shahin Parhami was born in 1967 in Shiraz, the cultural capital of Iran.
 After his arrival in Canada in 1988, he quickly became an active writer of poetry and essays for local Iranian-Canadian publications on arts and culture.
 His insatiable appetite for cinema later inspired him to pursue film studies and production first at Ottawa's Carleton University, and later at Concordia University in Montréal.
 Between 1997 and 2021, he made quite a few remarkable films.
 Parhami passed away prematurely in March 2021.

 The festival will be mostly online this year, but we might have a few limited on-site screenings depending on the Covid19 situations and SOPs set by the government.

 4. Best Short Film-Documentary.

 5. Audience Choice awards in the above categories (subject to on-site screenings).

 2. The submitter agrees to an On-Line screening of the film if it is selected.
-Also senior persons from the filmmaking team (e.g. director, screenwriter, actor etc) agree to participate in the post screening on-line Q&A discussion on the film.
+Also, senior persons from the filmmaking team (e.g., director, screenwriter, actor, etc.) are requested to participate in the post-screening online Q&A discussion on the film.

 3. Copyright infringement (even if accidental) will result in disqualification of an entry.
-By submitting a film, the filmmaker ( and/or the person submitting the film on the filmmaker’s behalf) attests to being the copyright holder of the film and warrants that they have full legal authority to submit the film to SAFFM.
+By submitting a film, the filmmaker (and/or the person submitting the film on the filmmaker’s behalf) attests to being the copyright holder of the film and warrants that they have the full legal authority to submit the film to SAFFM.